thomasherbertoh/minecraft-plugins/README.md

 - `PowerfulMobs`: Increases the difficulty by replacing certain mobs with harder-to-kill counterparts
 - `FallingBlocks`: Makes blocks within a customisable distance of the player(s) be affected by gravity (not recommended for serious survival play)
 - `FallingBlocksNoise`: Implements the same functionality as `FallingBlocks`, but uses perlin noise to decide the depth and elevation at which to apply gravity (more lightweight than `FallingBlocks` and more realistic)
+- `TreeFeller`: When the bottom log of a tree is destroyed with a wooden axe, the whole tree along with any leaves that would have decayed naturally will be destroyed.
+Currently very naive and barely working.
+Will destroy literally any pillar of logs without a second thought.
+Works best on small, well-isolated trees.

 ## Plugins yet to be uploaded